Nimmagadda Prasad

 Nimmagadda Prasad (born 11 October 1961) is an Indian industrialist from Andhra Pradesh, India.
 He is known for his ventures in the Pharmaceutical and Television industries, and is involved in philanthropic activities through Nimmagadda Foundation.

-With master's degrees in Physics and Business Administration, Nimmagadda made a humble beginning as a company executive.
+With master's degrees in Physics and Business Administration, Nimmagadda made a beginning as a company executive.

-With over 15 years of professional experience in multinational pharmaceutical environment, Nimmagadda turned entrepreneur in the year 2000 by acquiring a sick pharmaceutical company in Hyderabad, and made it a great turnaround company, Matrix Laboratories Limited.
-With good product innovation, manufacturing scale, leadership, global marketing footprint and M&A Strategy, Nimmagadda steered Matrix Laboratories as one of the major pharmaceutical companies in India.
+After 15 years in the multinational pharmaceutical environment, Nimmagadda acquired a pharmaceutical company in Hyderabad, Matrix Laboratories Limited.
+Under Nimmagadda, it became one of the major pharmaceutical companies in India.

 In a span of 6 years, Nimmagadda built Matrix to a US$1.03 billion enterprise before it was acquired by US-based Mylan N.V. in 2006.

 Nimmagadda has played a vital role in establishing Care Hospitals and Asian Institute of Gastroenterology (AIG), two leading healthcare centres started in Hyderabad.
 He served as a board member and was also an investor in both.

 Nimmagadda continued his entrepreneurial journey by acquiring Maa TV in 2006, along with Nagarjuna being the largest shareholder of the channel, and made it a leading Telugu General Entertainment Channel network.
 The revenue of the company has grown to ₹3.5 billion in 7 years.

 In 2015, Maa TV was acquired by Star India, a wholly owned subsidiary of Rupert Murdoch-owned 21st Century Fox for a consideration of about ₹23 billion.

 In 2008, Nimmagadda joined as a local partner with the Ras al-Khaimah for the implementing of a mega infrastructure project under the umbrella of VANPIC for the development of a world-class port-based integrated industrial corridor in the coastal region of Andhra Pradesh.
 This project was expected to transform the hitherto agri-based Guntur and Prakasam districts of Andhra Pradesh into major industrial hubs.
+The Ras Al Khaimah Investment Authority (RAKIA) has been attempting to enforce a judgement obtained in UAE courts for recovering over 600 crores including interest accrued.
 With regards to VANPIC project, Nimmagadda is embroiled in the alleged disproportionate assets case against Y. S. Jaganmohan Reddy, president of YSR Congress.

 Currently, Nimmagadda has forayed into sports as a business by partnering with Sachin Tendulkar, Chiranjeevi and Allu Arvind.
 Their Consortium owns teams across different sports: